 29. What is your file back up protocol?

 Also, be sure to ask how long your photographer plans on holding onto your files.
 You may wish to have additional prints from your session made in the future.
 It’s not unheard of for prints to be damaged by UV rays, smoke, and fire exposure, or physical damage caused by falling or improper packing during moves.
-If any of these unfortunate scenarios might occur, you’ll likely be relieved to be able to have reprints made.
+If any of these unfortunate scenarios might occur, you’ll likely be relieved to be able to have reprints made — especially if your home owners or renters insurance policy is footing the bill.

 It’s important to keep in mind that many photographers who specialize in pet portraiture depend heavily on print sales to make a living.
 They often do not bill clients for sessions or when they do charge sitting fees, discount these fees heavily from what they would typically charge commercial clients (who are not normally interested in prints).
 In these instances, to give away production files would be tantamount to giving the session to a client for free.

-Looking for Dog Photos in Maryland, Washington D.C. or Virginia?
+Looking for Dog Photography in Maryland, Washington D.C. or Virginia?

 Our dog friendly studio is located in the heart of Baltimore, conveniently just minutes off of i83.
 We also offer in home and on location pet portrait photography throughout all of Maryland, Washington D.C. and Virginia.
 Find pet photographer availability and session fees for a shoot in your area with the easy to use online calendar located below.